-Principal bedroom suite
+Principal bedroom with bespoke storage

 Royal Borough of Kensington & Chelsea